-In order to be effective, the form must be received by Company at P.O.Box No.977, Leonidas Street, Walu Bay, Suva, Fiji or email to swastikap@fmf.com.fj within the time limit (if any) specified in the relevant company's Articles of Association for receipt of Corporate Representative Appointments.
+In order to be effective, the form must be received by Company at P.O.Box No.977, Leonidas Street, Walu Bay, Suva, Fiji or email to swastikap@fmf.com.fj by 27th October, 2024 as specified in the relevant company's Articles of Association for receipt of Corporate Representative Appointments.
 The original of the form will be retained by the company.